On this page:

 Update Your General Information on STC

-Change your personal and work information by using My STC Profile to update mailing lists for STC journals and notices.
-Login and go to your profile page to make updates.
+Send changes to your personal and work information to update mailing lists for STC journals and notices.
+Log in to stc.org and go to your profile page to make updates.